The best front garden ideas – smart, easy and cheap

 This is the last of the ‘four gardens in a row’.
 This front garden has a relaxed, easy feel and is wholly dominated by erigeron karvinskianus.
 This looks so charming – it just froths up everywhere.
 Planting just one kind of plant in your front garden is another of the simplest and most effective front garden ideas, especially when it’s a simple daisy like this.

 Topiary front garden ideas

 The garden below probably cannot be described as either ‘easy’ or ‘cheap.’
 But it does show how effective topiary can be in a front garden.
 You can buy box and yew from markets and grow your own topiary.

-Choose your front path with the house in mind
+Choose your front garden path with the house in mind